kevin21jin/WatCarPool/README.md

 ### Clone and Configure

 Clone the repository to your local machine:

 ```
 git clone https://github.com/Fakevin0613/WatCarPool.git
 ```

-Navigate into the root directory:
+Navigate to the root directory:

 ```
 cd WatCarPool